-Total Premiums Written

-Group profit before tax

-Earnings per share, continuing operations

-loss)

-Loss Ratio

-Expense Ratio
+Total Premiums Written Total premiums written are the total forecast premiums, net of forecast cancellations written in the underwriting year within the Group, including co-insurance.
+It is reconciled to financial statement line items in note 14a to the financial statements.
 This measure has been presented by the Group in every Annual Report since it became a listed Group in 2004.
 It reflects the total premiums written by the Group's insurance intermediaries and analysis of this measure over time provides a clear indication of the growth in premiums, irrespective of how co-insurance agreements have changed over time.

-The reasons for presenting this measure are consistent with that for the Turnover APM noted

-As noted in the Turnover metric above, in 2020 a reduction of £97 million has been reflected within 2020 total premiums written, to reflect the "Stay at Home" premium rebate Group profit before tax represents profit before tax from continuing operations, excluding restructure costs Earnings per share from continuing operations before restructure costs represents the profit after tax attributable to equity shareholders excluding restructure costs, divided by the weighted average number of basic shares.

-Underwriting result (profit or For each insurance business an underwriting result is presented showing the segment result prior to the inclusion of profit commission, other income contribution and instalment income.
-It demonstrates the insurance result, i.e. premium revenue and investment income on insurance assets less claims incurred and insurance expenses

-Reported loss ratios are expressed as a percentage of claims incurred divided by net earned premiums.
+APM noted above.
+As noted in the Turnover metric above, in 2020 a reduction of £97 million has been reflected within 2020 total premiums written, to reflect the "Stay at Home" premium rebate.
+Group profit before tax Group profit before tax represents profit before tax from continuing operations, excluding restructure costs Earnings per share, continuing operations Earnings per share from continuing operations before restructure costs represents the profit after tax attributable to equity shareholders excluding restructure costs, divided by the weighted average number of basic shares.
+Underwriting result (profit or loss) For each insurance business an underwriting result is presented showing the segment result prior to the inclusion of profit commission, other income contribution and instalment income.
+It demonstrates the insurance result, i.e. premium revenue and investment income on insurance assets less claims incurred and insurance expenses.
+Loss Ratio Reported loss ratios are expressed as a percentage of claims incurred divided by net earned premiums.
 There are a number of instances within the Annual Report where adjustments are made to this calculation in order to more clearly present the underlying performance of the Group and operating segments within the Group.
 The calculations of these are presented within note 14b to the accounts and explanation is as follows.
 UK reported motor loss ratio: Within the UK insurance segment the Group separately presents motor ratios, i.e. excluding the underwriting of other products that supplement the car insurance policy.
 The motor ratio is adjusted to i) exclude the impact of reserve releases on commuted reinsurance contracts and ii) exclude claims handling costs that are reported within claims costs in the income statement.
 International insurance loss ratio: As for the UK Motor loss ratio, the international insurance loss ratios presented exclude the underwriting of other products that supplement the car insurance policy.
 The motor ratio is adjusted to exclude the claims element of the impact of reinsurer caps as inclusion of the impact of the capping of reinsurer claims costs would distort the underlying performance of the business.
 Group loss ratios: Group loss ratios are reported on a consistent basis as the UK and international ratios noted above.
 Adjustments are made to i) exclude the impact of reserve releases on commuted reinsurance contracts, ii) exclude claims handling costs that are reported within claims costs in the income statement and iii) exclude the claims element of the impact of international reinsurer caps.